-🗓️ Idiom: Taking It Easy (phrase)
+🗓️ Idiom: Take It Easy (phrase)

 💬 Meaning

-- Relaxing and not working too hard.
+- Relax and not work too hard.

 🧠 Example Sentences